khartinger/mqtt4home/source_Vue/vue_mqtt3_3webpages/README.md

 })
 </script>
 ```
+With `publicPath: './',` the relative path specification is set and by the `chainWebpack` entry warnings concerning the file size are avoided (by setting the maximum file size higher ;) ).

-## 8. Create "About" page
+## 6. Create "About" page
-The "About" page outputs text and shows how to create a link to another page within an SVG graphic.
+The "About" page outputs text and demonstates how to create a link to another page within an SVG graphic.
 ```
 <template>
   <div class="about">